thinklikeadesigner/news-explorer-frontend/CR.md

 ### Recommendations
 COMPLETE - [ ] <!--1.67--> Images have an alt attribute containing appropriate values.
 http://joxi.ru/VrwkG4Gh4B4EOr
-- [ ] <!--1.67--> System fonts are connected as alternatives to each of your fonts.
+COMPLETE - [ ] <!--1.67--> System fonts are connected as alternatives to each of your fonts.
 * Please correct all similar issues: http://joxi.ru/EA4l0P0Updp1OA
 - [x] <!--1.67--> Raster and vector images have been optimized.